Refugee Response Resources

 More than 65 million people worldwide need our help.

-In the first half of 2017 the RCA has actively responded to needs created by the global refugee crisis.
+For the past year, the RCA has actively responded to needs created by the global refugee crisis.
 RCA Global Mission has been able to do so through partnerships that have been built over decades of relationship and collaboration.

 In Italy, RCA missionary JJ TenClay continues to make a deep impact working with immigrant and refugee families as they arrive in the country as a first landing spot from their homelands.
 Global Mission’s contributions to Humanitarian Corridors helps these fleeing refugees ease into a new environment.